PrzemekKozak/learning-SQL-files/SELECT and WHERE/README.md

 8. Select all product information that has a specified minimum order quantity.
 9. Display all information about products that have a minimum order quantity specified and cost less than 10,000.
 10. Display name, surname and city of residence of employees whose city of residence ends on 'nd'.
+11. Display the name, surname and city of residence of employees whose city of residence ends in 'nd' and is not Redmond.
+12. Display information about customers who are not managers.
+13. Display information about clients whose name starts with 'J' or surname contains the letter 'o' and are managers.
+14. Display all information about products whose supplier id is 4 or 6 or 7